CarolPachar/CarolPachar.github.io/README.md

-# Carol Pachar
-## Mathematics Student at the University at Buffalo SUNY
+# Mathematics Student at the University at Buffalo SUNY

 ### Education
 Bachelor of Science in Mathematics